fruafr/ansible-fruafr-routeros/fruafr/routeros/README.md

 - fruafr.routeros.default_command: Execute a command with general command, subcommand and parameters
 - fruafr.routeros.export_script: Export the configuration as a plain text script
 - fruafr.routeros.export_backup_encrypted: Export the configuration as an encrypted backup
+- fruafr.routeros.file_get: Download a file from the Mikrotik device
+- fruafr.routeros.file_put: Copy a file to the Mikrotik device
 - fruafr.routeros.get_facts : Gather and print the system facts
-- fruafr.routeros.import_script : Import a plain text configuration script
-- fruafr.routeros.import_backup_encrypted : Import an encrypted backup
 - fruafr.routeros.interface_print : Print interface details
 - fruafr.routeros.ip_address_print : Print the list of IPv4 addresses
 - fruafr.routeros.ip_route_print : Print the IPv4 routes